sophgo/bootloader-arm64/trusted-firmware-a/docs/plat/marvell/armada/build.rst

 Armada37x0 specific build options:

-- HANDLE_EA_EL3_FIRST
+- HANDLE_EA_EL3_FIRST_NS

-        When ``HANDLE_EA_EL3_FIRST=1``, External Aborts and SError Interrupts will be always trapped in TF-A. TF-A in this case enables dirty hack / workaround for a bug found in U-Boot and Linux kernel PCIe controller driver pci-aardvark.c, traps and then masks SError interrupt caused by AXI SLVERR on external access (syndrome 0xbf000002).
+        When ``HANDLE_EA_EL3_FIRST_NS=1``, External Aborts and SError Interrupts, resulting from errors in NS world, will be always trapped in TF-A. TF-A in this case enables dirty hack / workaround for a bug found in U-Boot and Linux kernel PCIe controller driver pci-aardvark.c, traps and then masks SError interrupt caused by AXI SLVERR on external access (syndrome 0xbf000002).

-        Otherwise when ``HANDLE_EA_EL3_FIRST=0``, these exceptions will be trapped in the current exception level (or in EL1 if the current exception level is EL0).
+        Otherwise when ``HANDLE_EA_EL3_FIRST_NS=0``, these exceptions will be trapped in the current exception level (or in EL1 if the current exception level is EL0).
 So exceptions caused by U-Boot will be trapped in U-Boot, exceptions caused by Linux kernel (or user applications) will be trapped in Linux kernel.